 Since I was a child I have somehow always been interested in subjects surrounding money and wealth: I was a fan of Ducktales (Picsou in french) and wanted to own a Porsche 911 when I would be a big boy.
-The interest has been with me all along my teenage years, my university years and early career days.
+The interest has been with me all along my teenage years, my university years, and my early career days.
 Although I have kept the interest in understanding how to make a good living and how money works I did not do much proper research nor save nor invest until my late 20s.

-You see, when I was at university pursuing my Business and Management courses I thought: Let´s not worry about savings and the stock markets for now, I will find a job that will pay well, I will work hard, get promoted and earn more year after year.
+You see, when I was at university pursuing my Business and Management courses I thought: Let´s not worry about savings and the stock markets, for now, I will find a job that will pay well, I will work hard, get promoted and earn more year after year.
 After a few years, I will ask my banker about investing in stocks and stuff.
 What was I thinking?

 What I lacked was the right focus and mindset that would lead me to the path to a “Rich Life”.
 Good, I got my act together in my late 20s and started to act more responsibly towards my finances (which is getting me closer to that Rich Life day by day).